wootfish/theseus.dht/doc/index.md

 Every encrypted Theseus protocol message is preceded by an encrypted declaration of the protocol message's size.
 Whenever a plaintext is ready to send, the plaintext bytestring's length is encoded as a big-endian 32-bit integer and encrypted, yielding a 20-byte ciphertext (4 message bytes + 16 AE tag bytes).
 This is sent, then the plaintext is encrypted and sent.
 This scheme allows the size of every ciphertext to be known in advance, which in turn allows arbitrary message chunking without risk of ambiguity regarding message boundaries.
 Thus, individual packets sent across the wire can be arbitrarily sized, and can thus mimic essentially any traffic pattern.

-It's worth noting that this scheme creates a theoretical limit on the size of Theseus protocol messages: 2<sup>32</sup> - 1 = 4,294,967,295 bytes.
-That's 4 GiB, so any application running up against this limit has probably made some big mistakes along the way, to the point where the size limit is almost certainly the least of their concerns.
+It's probably worth noting that this scheme creates a theoretical limit on the size of Theseus protocol messages: 2<sup>32</sup> - 1 = 4,294,967,295 bytes.
+That's 4 GiB, so any application running up against this limit has probably made some big mistakes along the way, to the point where the size limit is the least of their concerns.

 In environments which aren't likely to have 4 GiB of RAM to spare at any given moment, applications are encouraged to set smaller internal limits on message size -- maybe 2<sup>20</sup> bytes or so.
 This suggestion, while much smaller, is still conservatively large as a sort of future-proofing.
 Theseus traffic will probably never even come close to this limit, except perhaps when exchanging uncompressed Bloom filters, and even then messages should fall comfortably short of the max size.
 Individual Noise protocol messages are capped at 65535 bytes of ciphertext, so Theseus protocol messages exceeding 65535 - 16 = 65519 bytes of plaintext will of course need to be sent in parts.